CoreyOliver/Wave_Release/checklist.md

 [x] add delete request by wave params
     [x] delete request set up
     [x] troubleshoot why it hasn't deleted
-[] add edit function to wave line
+[x] add edit function to wave line
-    [] use state to add form when selected
+    [?] use state to add form when selected
-        [] add input for lines when clicked
+        [x] add input for lines when clicked
-        [] map out state within the wave function (line 26-35) [] double click to change to an input vs the data?
+        [] map out state within the wave function (line 26-35) [x] double click to change to an input vs the data?
-        []add ternary for inputs
+        [x]add ternary for inputs
-    [] edit the whole line?
+    [x] edit the whole line?
     [] add input to the line when state is altered
     [x] initialized the update function in wavetable [x] prop down to waveLine